SamNahutdo/SamNahutdo/README.md

-I also love playing chess with 1000 plus elo people
+I also love playing chess with a thousand elo people